Find the insights and best practices about our product.

 Edit a Use Case

-After creation, a use case detail page displays the creation date, last updated date, and the user who last updated it.
-The type, default profile, and Profile Flow mappings can be edited from this page.
+After creation, the use case has a detail page showing the creation date, last updated date, and the user who last updated it. you edit a use case directly on this page rather than through a separate form: select a field to edit it, and text fields show and edit pencil when you hover over them.
+The type, default profile, and Profile Flow mappings can all be changed here.